Credit Suisse expects more consolidation in Swiss finance sector in 2017

-ZURICH Credit Suisse (CSGN.S) says it expects more consolidation in the financial sector in Switzerland next year, as smaller local banks look for scale in order to combat rising costs.
+ZURICH (Reuters) - Credit Suisse (CSGN.S) says it expects more consolidation in the financial sector in Switzerland next year, as smaller local banks look for scale in order to combat rising costs.

 Smaller Swiss private banks, which for years benefited from clients bringing money into Switzerland to take advantage of the country's bank secrecy rules, are struggling under a global clampdown on tax evasion and increasing regulatory costs.